samhh/fp-ts-std/docs/modules/Function.ts.md

 ## unary

 Converts a variadic function to a unary function.
+Alias of `tupled`.

 Whilst this isn't very useful for functions that ought to be curried, it is helpful for functions which take an indefinite number of arguments